1-800-455-9003

 Interested in getting a horse, but don’t know how to care for one?
 Or have you recently acquired one and find that horse care is more complicated than you thought?
 Fortunately, there are some resources available to help out the new horse owner.
-Here’s a list of current publications, seminars and courses.
+Here’s a list of current publications, seminars and courses:

 Horses 101

 Horses 101 is the name of a half-day seminar put on by the Horse Industry Association of Alberta.
 Held in various locations around the province, topics include Buying the Right Horse, Basic Care & Nutrition, Stable Selection and Understanding Equipment.
 While primarily meant for new or would-be horse owners, experienced horse owners have also enriched their knowledge of horse care through the seminars.
-To find out how to host a seminar, visit the Alberta Horse Industry website or call 403-420-5949.

-in addition, the Horse Canada and Equestrian Alberta websites have extensive information on horse care and equine training for new riders as well as for experienced owners.
+In addition, the Horse Canada and Equestrian Alberta websites have extensive information on horse care and equine training for new riders as well as for experienced owners.

 Green Certificate Equine Technician Program

-The Green Certificate Agricultural Training Program has developed a brand new Equine Technician course.
+The Green Certificate Agricultural Training Program has developed a brand-new Equine Technician course.
 This course is offered in some high schools, as well as presented as adult education for those involved in the horse industry.

 The course is organized in three sections.
 The first, Equine Operation and Care, includes topics such as identifying breeds, understanding horse body language, safe haltering, leading and tying procedures, and safety around equipment.
 The other two sections, Equine Processes and Practices and Equine Husbandry & Systems, include topics such as animal welfare concerns, understanding horse psychology and disease control programs.